Mikel-Yu/Mikel-Yu/README.md

-### Artificial Intelligence & Data engineering student at the Technical University of Denmark (DTU)
+- 📚 I'm Currently studying Artificial Intelligence & Data at Technical University of Denmark
-- 📚 Currently studying Machine Learning & Data Mining, Calculus III, Algorithms & Data Structures, and Physics
 - 📫 For inquiries, reach out to me on LinkedIn

 <!--